7 Common Website Speed Test Warnings and How to Fix Them

 Solution: Install WP Rocket

-Scroll down to the bottom to locate JavaScript files settings,
+Scroll down to the bottom to locate JavaScript file settings,

 WP-Rocket-settings

-Enable ‘Load JavaScript deferred’ option to defer scripts and remove eliminate render-blocking warning from page speed test tools.
+Enable the ‘Load JavaScript deferred’ option to defer scripts and remove and eliminate render-blocking warnings from page speed test tools.
 Scroll down and select ‘Delay JavaScript Execution’ to delay JavaScript files until user interactions like mouse click, scrolling etc.

 wp rocket settings

 Sometimes, this option may affect the performance of certain themes and plugins.
-If so, you can exclude them to make sure that they are loading as expected.
-Expand Themes/Plugins/Analytics & Ads drop-down box and select relevant tools to exclude.
+If so, you can exclude them to ensure they are loading as expected.
+Expand the Themes/Plugins/Analytics & Ads drop-down box and select relevant tools to exclude.

 Save changes.